3D Printing & Prototypes

 One other method of 3D printing prototypes worth noting is almost the oldest.
 SLA is probably the most refined process of all.
 The parts can come out looking awesome and with just a little surface finishing (sanding) can look perfect.
 Bunches of materials are available — even “water clear” that looks like glass.
 At one point SLA was so fragile that if you sneezed it would shatter, but now the materials are so much better — including polycarbonate.
 Expense is the limitation with these.

-Metals are now the cutting edge.
+3D printing prototypes in Metals are now the cutting edge.
 There are several processes and lots of research currently going into this area.
+Things are changing and improving fast.
 Read the expert sites to know the latest on these methods.

 With all the new technology available, we still drop back to bailing wire, duct tape and some ingenuity the most.
 As a first cut, the best proof of concept prototypes are the ones cobbled from scraps in the garage.
 Don’t ever be afraid or ashamed of doing that.
 Paper machete and playdough too are awesome for prototyping!
 They are not as “cool” perhaps as 3D printing, but don’t forget how easy and wonderful and flexible these “old time” prototyping methods really are.